Voting at Your Polling Location

-If you cannot get out of your car to vote at your polling location, you can request poll workers provide a ballot curbside and vote from your car.
+A voter with a disability who is unable to enter the polling location, may request poll workers provide a ballot curbside and vote from their car.

 A voter with a qualifying disability under the Americans with Disabilities Act may vote remotely using the Board of Elections’ remote ballot marking system.
 Complete the application below and return to the BOE.

-- Complete an 11-G Application for access to the remote AV ballot.
+- Complete an 11-G Application for access to the remote Absentee ballot.
 (Voter must provide Email)

 - Voter will receive an email from the BOE with a link to their remote AV ballot along with the 12-N ballot instructions with the 12-A Identification envelope and return envelope.
 (BOE will also send envelopes by mail)